MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

    ![console flow.](media\create-flow-console\console-flow.png)

-## Design a flow in Power Automate and Power Automate Desktop
+## Design a flow in Power Automate

 1. Create a new folder on the desktop, and name it **Countries**.